Lancaster Barnstormers Baseball in Central Pennsylvania

 Family Friendly Stadium

 The stadium is clean; it is safe; and it offers a few diversions for children who have not yet learned to appreciate the joys of viewing an entire baseball game.
 The Kids Park with carousel, playground equipment and other activities is primarily along the third base side of the stadium.
-I commend the number of activities and the reasonable fees for them.
+I commend the reasonable number (meaning enough, but not excessive) of activities and the reasonable fees for them.
 After all, the purpose of a baseball game is,,,BASEBALL.
 I find it inappropriate to have the equivalent of a major theme park connected to a baseball stadium.

 The Barnstormer Mascot and Logo